tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/blob-batch.md

   - zh-tw
 ---
 # Blob Batch
-This `Blob Batch` REST API will allow multiple requests to be embedded into a single batch request.
-The initial release will support [DeleteBlob](Delete-Blob.md) and [SetBlobTier](set-blob-tier.md) for block blob APIs in the batch request.
-The response will contain the results for each subrequest in the batch.
-The batch request and response will use the syntax of OData batch processing specification with modifications to semantics.
-This feature is currently in preview.
+This `Blob Batch` REST API allows multiple API calls to be embedded into a single HTTP request.
+This API supports two types of subrequests: [SetBlobTier](set-blob-tier.md) for block blobs and [DeleteBlob](Delete-Blob.md).
+The response returned by the server for a batch request contains the results for each subrequest in the batch.
+The batch request and response uses the syntax of OData batch processing specification with modifications to semantics.
+This API is available starting in version `2019-02-02`.
+Please note that this feature is currently in preview.

 ## Request
  The `Blob Batch` request may be constructed as follows.
 HTTPS is recommended.
 Replace *myaccount* with the name of your storage account: